 Exercise 2: Multiple Choice

 Instruction: Choose the correct option to complete the sentence with the formal affirmative imperative in "usted" or "ustedes", as appropriate.
-Pay attention to the correct conjugation of the present subjunctive to give formal orders or advice.
+Focus on the correct conjugation of the present subjunctive to give formal orders or advice.

 1.